 Dr. William S. Neale, DDS.
 MS

-The subsequent fear of water, not only ankle-deep, remained for a few years.
-Eventually I was able to swim across the shallow end of the YMCA swimming pool.
-I was able to get across the length of the pool by only touching the bottom one time with one foot as I battled my way through the water.
+The subsequent fear of water remained for a few years, not only ankle-deep.
+Eventually, I could swim across the shallow end of the YMCA swimming pool.
+I could get across the pool’s length by only touching the bottom one time with one foot as I battled my way through the water.

 I beat everyone in my heat to the other side!
-Not only was I able to do it on one breath but I found it surprisingly easy when “walking on water” to keep ahead of those crabs grabbing my toes!
+Not only could I do it in one breath, but I found it surprisingly easy when “walking on water” to keep ahead of those crabs grabbing my toes!

 Inspired by My Pets

 Pepper had a sense of adventure.
-Prior to the days of purchasing a clothes dryer, we would hang our clothes on a line outside to dry in the breeze.
+Before the days of purchasing a clothes dryer, we would hang our clothes on a line outside to dry in the breeze.
 Pepper loved to bite and swing from the clean clothes flapping in the wind!
-That is until Mom and Dad found that Pepper had shred a prized baby quilt, cross-stitched by my grandmother.
+That is until Mom and Dad found that Pepper had shredded a special baby quilt, cross-stitched by my grandmother.
 I had to protect Pepper from my irate parents more than once.

 In addition to Pepper, we always had at least one outside house cat.
-One momma kitty in particular was named JD, short for Juvenile Delinquent for having more than her share of litters, contributed to my spark of interest in becoming a veterinarian.
+One momma kitty, in particular, was named JD, short for Juvenile Delinquent, for having more than her share of litter, which contributed to my spark of interest in becoming a veterinarian.

 Physician to Dentistry

-Eventually, I set my goal to dental school although it was with great personal shame to “down-grade.”
-But I discovered it was a wonderful blessing.
+Eventually, I set my goal to dental school, although it was with great personal shame to “down-grade.”
+But I discovered it was a tremendous blessing.
 God had put me where I belonged!

 Welcome to Memphis!

-1. I had followed one of my high school friends and upperclassman, Kenny Aboussie, from Wichita Falls Senior High to UT Dental School, Memphis.
-Aboussie was admired by everyone in high school.
-He was a Class Officer, DeMolay Officer, Honor Society Member and played all school sports.
-And he was (and still is) just an all around nice guy.
+- I followed one of my high school friends and upperclassmen, Kenny Aboussie (November 25, 1944 – June 21, 2024), from Wichita Falls Senior High to UT Dental School, Memphis.
+Everyone in high school admired Aboussie.
+He was a Class Officer, DeMolay Officer, and Honor Society Member and played all school sports.
+And he was just an all-around nice guy.
 Aboussie had already completed his Freshman year.
-When I arrived, he took me under his wing, showed me the ropes around dental school, the frat house, and Memphis.
-I will forever be grateful to Dr. Ken Aboussie, DDS for pointing me in the right direction early on!
+When I arrived, he took me under his wing and showed me the ropes around dental school, the frat house, and Memphis.
+I will forever be grateful to Dr. Ken Aboussie, DDS, for pointing me in the right direction early on!

-2. Until I married during the last quarter semester, I had lived in the Frat house.
+- I LIVED IN THE FRAT HOUSE until I married during the last quarter semester.
 It was right across the street from the Dental School.
-I was manager of the lab in the basement.
+I was the manager of the lab in the basement.
 I also delivered dry cleaning to the student dorm and frat house.
 I was very active in my dental fraternity.
 I got to help people.
-I got to work with my hands and found I was pretty good at it.
-Dentistry was something I could do and I really enjoyed it!
+I got to work with my hands and found I was good at it.
+Dentistry was something I could do, and I enjoyed it!

-3. What more could I say – Memphis, Tennessee.
-The home of Elvis Presley, Graceland, and Sun Studios, which as only two short blocks away from the Frat house.
+- What more could I say – Memphis, Tennessee?
+The home of Elvis Presley, Graceland, and Sun Studios is only two short blocks from the Frat House.
 Elvis Presley was (and still is) the King.
 How cool was that!

-4. Then, most importantly, I found the girl of my dreams had been living in Memphis all along, my future wife, Gina.
-We discovered that both of our mothers were school librarians, our Dads were both named Bill as well as being Boy Scout Silver Beavers, AND Gina’s birth month and day matched one of my sisters, while the birth year matched my other sister.
+- Then, most importantly, I found the girl of my dreams, who had been living in Memphis all along, my future wife, Gina.
+We discovered that our mothers were school librarians, our Dads were named Bill and Boy Scout Silver Beavers, and Gina’s birth month and day matched one of my sisters’, while the birth year matched my other sisters’.
 God was telling me, “She IS the One!!!”

 Early Dental Practice

-While in the Air Force training and dabbling in most dental specialities, I gradually found what I disliked:
+While in the Air Force training and dabbling in most dental specialties, I gradually found what I disliked:

-• Root canals (endodontics) were unpleasant to do and you can’t really see what you are doing without an x-ray.
+- Root canals (endodontics) were unpleasant, and you can’t see what you are doing without an x-ray.

-• Fillings (fixing cavities) was super boring.
-“Seen one, seen ‘m all,” drill and fill.
+- Fillings (fixing cavities) were super boring.
+“Seen one, seen all,” drill and fill.

-• Children (pedodontics) was too stressful because you never know when those kids would “freak out.”
+- Children (pedodontics) were too stressful because you never know when those kids would “freak out.”

-In other words, most of the skills I was taught in dental school I found to be boring or unfulfilling in practice.
-However, I found that I absolutely loved cleaning teeth.
+In other words, I found most of the skills I was taught in dental school boring or unfulfilling in practice.
+However, I found that I loved cleaning my teeth.
 SAY WHAT!!!

-The satisfaction I derive from uncovering teeth buried in tartar and stinky bacterial goo often revealed a naturally beautiful smile.
-That very simple procedure often restored patient’s confidence and sense of well-bring.
-In showing the patient how to do “that” at home gave me a sense of accomplishment other dental specialities never did.
-I felt I was actually helping the patient to improve with whole life and future.
+The satisfaction I derive from uncovering teeth buried in the tartar and stinky bacterial goo often revealed a naturally beautiful smile.
+That straightforward procedure continually restored the patient’s confidence and sense of well-being.
+Showing the patient how to do “that” at home gave me a sense of accomplishment other dental specialties never did.
+I was helping the patient improve their whole life and future.

 Periodontics Became My Calling

 Improving the patient’s dental foundation became my passion.
 Over the past several decades, periodontal therapy has changed quite a bit.
 More recently, the amount of research and knowledge has expanded exponentially.
-Standard operating procedures that have been in place for many years have been replaced with innovations unheard of in the past.
+Standard operating procedures that have been in place for many years have been replaced with innovations unheard of.

-Initially, periodontal survey was limited to removing infected bone and gum tissue.
-WIth time, Periodontists have learned to re-grow jaw bone and gum tissue that build back and restore what had been lost to disease and trauma.
+Initially, a periodontal survey was limited to removing infected bone and gum tissue.
+With time, Periodontists have learned to re-grow jaw bone and gum tissue that build back and restore what had been lost to disease and trauma.

 A great leap forward came in the 1980s with dental implants.
-Then the early 2000s, research revealed certain dental survey surgical lasers that greatly enhanced periodontal regeneration, without the need for an incision and suturing.
+Then the early 2000s, research revealed specific dental survey surgical lasers that greatly enhanced periodontal regeneration without incision and suturing.
 Later, therapeutic lasers expanded to non-invasive therapy beyond the mouth, including arthritic joint pain, traumatic brain injury, psoriasis, diabetic wound healing, macular degeneration, and much more.

-It wasn’t long after that, I began using the phase contrast microscope to monitor the quality of oral bacteria hiding beneath the gum line and began to understand the oral-to-systemic health connection!
+Not long after that, I began using the phase contrast microscope to monitor the quality of oral bacteria hiding beneath the gum line and started understanding the oral-to-systemic health connection!

-Who knew it would be even be possible to treating crooked teeth without orthodontic braces, using the patient’s own blood to enhance dental surgery healing, whitening teeth at home, treating snoring and asthma without a CPAP machine or inhaler, and the list goes on!
+Who knew it would even be possible to treat crooked teeth without orthodontic braces, use the patient’s blood to enhance dental surgery healing, whiten teeth at home, treat snoring and asthma without a CPAP machine or inhaler, and so on?
 Who would know that was possible?

 How cool is that?!?!?

-With all these new exciting developments in the field of dentistry, sometimes I wish I was born yesterday to see what the day after tomorrow might bring.
+With all these new exciting developments in dentistry, sometimes I wish I was born yesterday to see what the day after tomorrow might bring.

-This relationization continuing expanding revelation lead to me understanding that everything literally begins with the mouth!
+This relationization continuing expanding revelation led me to understand that everything begins with the mouth!

-All have a huge impact on our overall health and happiness.
+All have a significant impact on our overall health and happiness.
 The control of our future health (and that of our loved ones) is found simply right under the nose.

 Simple! but not so easy!!!